epfl-ada/ada-2024-project-adaptables/index.markdown

   <img src="assets/img/Calendar_june.png" alt="Illustration6" width="400">
 </div>

-**Narrator:** "When it comes to box office success, timing can make or break a movie."
+**Detective:** "When it comes to box office success, timing can make or break a movie."

 <iframe src="assets/data_story_graphs/8.html" style="width: 100%; height: 500px; border: none;"></iframe>

 From the graph, it’s evident that releasing a movie in June significantly boosts its chances of performing well at the box office.
 This trend holds true not just for comedies but for films across all genres.